Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 A Breast Self-Exam (BSE) is performed while standing and while lying down.
 To perform the exam, stand in front of a mirror and look for any changes in the size or shape of the breasts, any dimpling in the skin, or any changes in the nipple while keeping your hands on your sides, then arms raised above your head, and finally, hands placed firmly on the hips and the breasts contracted.

 The next step is to perform the exam while lying down.
-Place your right hand under your head and with your left hand, using the pulp of your fingers, feel the armpit and breast to look for any skin thickening or lumps.
+Place your right hand under your head and with your left hand, using the pulp of your fingers, feel the right armpit and breast to look for any skin thickening or lumps.
 Start with the outer edge of the breast and slowly move towards the centre in small circular motions.
 Also check for any discharge from the nipples.
-If you notice any unusual change in the breast during the exam, seek professional help at the earliest.

-Is MRI Breast Necessary For Cancer Diagnosis?
+Is MRI for Breast Necessary For Cancer Diagnosis?

 Normally, a mammogram is the usual choice for detecting breast cancer; however, a breast MRI may be recommended in certain cases.